Kotlin/KEEP/proposals/inline-classes.md

 Currently, there is no performant way to create wrapper for a value of a corresponding type.
 The only way is to create a usual class, but the use of such classes would require additional heap allocations, which can be critical for many use cases.

-We propose to support identityless inline classes that would allow to introduce wrappers for a values without additional overhead related to additional heap allocations.
+We propose to support identityless inline classes that would allow to introduce wrappers for values without additional overhead related to additional heap allocations.

 ## Motivation / use cases